Skydev0h/ton-freestyle/doc/Quick.md

 | -B    | --ben-addr           | Installs a new beneficiary into a beneficiary list.
 Followed by beneficiary address, percent or value should be preset with either -P / --ben-pct or -V / --ben-val parameter. |
 |       | --ok                 | Suppresses warnings and forces creation.
 Not recommended.    |

+Obligatory parameter `workchain-id` (that must go after -- because of -1 handling quirks) identifies in which workchain to deploy contract (currently, -1 for masterchain or 0 for basechain).
+Another required parameter `filename-base` indicates base filename for resulting contract create query and address files.

 It should be noted that *unixtime parameters* are absolute unless -r *flag* is used, then they are calculated from current time (except for 0 which remains 0 - that is, disabled).

 -B parameter may appear as many times as needed, -P or -V parameter should appear before it to define how much and what would be sent to that beneficiary.